abacum-io/abacum-recruitment-test/test-python-backend-engineer.md

 Feel free to spend as much or as little time on the exercise as you like as long as the following requirements have been met.

 - Please complete the user stories below.
-- Your code should compile and run in one step.
+- Your code should run in one step.
 - Feel free to use whatever python frameworks / libraries / packages you like (Django / DRF preferred).
 - You must include tests